Krysty218/Enchanteur/README.md

 # **Event Ticket Management System**

 ## **Overview**
 A Django-based web application that allows users to view and book tickets for events.
-The app includes basic features like listing events, viewing event details, and booking tickets.
+The app includes basic features like listing events, and viewing event details.

 ## **Features**
 - View all upcoming events.